Overview

 Opportunities through Cleveland Clinic Graduate Medical Education (GME)

-As a large training institution, Cleveland Clinic GME supports a wide variety of additional training opportunities for fellows.
-Examples include an administrative elective, educator skill development, safety training, simulation training, board preparation and career guidance.
+As a large, world-class training institution, Cleveland Clinic GME supports additional training opportunities for fellows, such as an administrative elective, educator skill development, safety training, and career guidance.

 Fellows